 This was followed up by a huge presence at E3 2019, where CD Projekt Red showcased not only a new cinematic trailer but got Keanu Reeves - star of John Wick and The Matrix - to come on-stage and reveal the game's release date.
 Then at Gamescom 2019, Google revealed that the game would be available on its new streaming service, Stadia.

 When will Cyberpunk 2077 be released?

 Which platforms will Cyberpunk 2077 be available for?

-In terms of platforms, Cyberpunk 2077 will be released on PS4, Xbox One and PC as well as offering support for 4K gameplay via the Xbox One X and PS4 Pro.
-It will also come to Google Stadia, and we're almost certain that the game will also take advantage of the PS5 and Xbox Series X too.
+Cyberpunk 2077 will be released on PS4, Xbox One and PC as well as offering support for 4K gameplay via the Xbox One X and PS4 Pro.
+It will also come to Google Stadia, and the developer has confirmed that the game will eventually take advantage of the PS5 and Xbox Series X too.

-While some may be holding out hope that the upcoming title will somehow make it to the Nintendo Switch, we don’t feel as confident; CDPR develops incredibly detailed, complex and gorgeous games, and going by the quality of 2015’s The Witcher 3, we can’t imagine that the Switch will be able to power it.
+While some may be holding out hope that the upcoming title will somehow make it to the Nintendo Switch, we don’t feel as confident; CDPR develops incredibly detailed, complex and gorgeous games, and even though there was a Switch port of The Witcher 3, we can’t imagine that the Switch will be able to power this beast.

 CD Projekt Red has released loads of trailers for the game so far.
 First up is the initial teaser trailer from way back in 2013 (!):